 - Risk assessments are taken seriously and used to good effect to promote safety.
-Risk assessments are available for all aspects of the school's work, including premises and equipment, on-site activities, off-site activities, venues used, transport.
+Risk assessments are available for all aspects of the school's work, (including premises and equipment, on-site activities, off-site activities, other venues).
 Where relevant, risk assessments are carried out for individual pupils and supported by action plans identifying how potential risks would be managed.
-(EVOLVE). - Individual risk assessments are also used when deciding a response to a child demonstrating potentially harmful behaviour such as sexually harmful behaviour or when identifying whether a child who may be particularly vulnerable, such as a child at risk of Exploitation.
+(Electronic systems-EVOLVE is used for risk assessments for trips). - Individual risk assessments are also used when deciding a response to a child demonstrating potentially harmful behaviour such as sexually harmful behaviour or when identifying whether a child who may be particularly vulnerable, such as a child at risk of Exploitation.